AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ### Install Peregrine and CIF-AEP connector dependencies

-In order to collect and send the events data from the category, and product pages of this AEM Commerce site we need to install the key `npm` packages into the `ui.frontend` the module of the AEM Commerce project.
+To collect and send the event data from the category and product pages of this AEM Commerce site, you need to install the key `npm` packages into the `ui.frontend` module of the AEM Commerce project.

 Navigate to `ui.frontend` module and install required packages by running the following commands on the terminal.